VHIL-interns-hub/sensingmat_summer2022/docs/work-logs.md

 ### Monday
 - Updated script for logging pressure data in github along with requirements file
 - Searched and found a method to overcome identification of foot pressure data at intial and final contact
-- Started implmentaion of the approach where ROI size is used to determine if eigenfaces can be applied at said timestamp
+- Started implementaion of the approach where ROI size is used to determine if eigenfaces can be applied at said timestamp
 ### Tuesday
 - Worked on implementing the previosuly mentioned approach
 ### Wednesday